 We’ve seen this type of restriction before with Checkout 51, but it was only on select offers.

-Does Walmart Rewards let me get around this Ibotta change?
+Do Walmart rewards let me get around this Ibotta change?

 iphone screen shot of ibotta offers and walmart rewards matching on orbit gum

-Walmart and Ibotta have teamed up with the recent release of Walmart Rewards (available just for Walmart Plus members).
+Walmart and Ibotta have teamed up with the release of Walmart Cash rewards.
 But you can’t double-dip on the two rebates and rewards programs.
 This means that you have to choose whether you want your rebate to go to your Walmart account or to Ibotta.

 You’ll only receive cash back for an offer once, even if it’s available on both Walmart and Ibotta.